 The internet is full of fakery—so much so that RiskIQ has several categories for websites that all begin with the word “fake": fake tech support, fake software, fake rewards, etc. These types of sites are lucrative to operate and have become extremely common, barraging users with pages masquerading as something they are not.
 But other than being disingenuous, these pages usually have something else in common: their primary tactic is social engineering, i.e., using basic human drives and emotions to trick a percentage of users into taking their desired action, often a click, so they can divert and potentially monetize the traffic.
 One prevalent and particularly nefarious example of this behavior is the fingta fake online dating campaign, which is driving a mind-boggling amount of traffic.

 To state the obvious, fake online dating is not a new concept.
-Emotions solicited by love, companionship, and romance are powerful tools for threat actors hoping to get people to forgo their better judgment and engage in risky online behaviors.
+Emotions solicited by love, companionship, and romance are powerful tools for cyber threat actors hoping to get people to forgo their better judgment and engage in risky online behaviors.
 The instance shown above is not particularly novel; it uses sexualized images along with blunt language to convince the user to click the link that redirects to another page, typical of the myriad fake dating pages RiskIQ identifies every day.
 However, the fingta fake dating campaign sticks out because of the sheer volume of traffic it’s seeing.

 Alexa currently ranks fingta.com, the fake dating domain shown above, at 4,163 globally.
 The graph provided shows its meteoric rise from non-existence some months ago to this extremely high ranking, which it has steadily maintained since April.
 So what sets the traffic flow to this site apart from the millions like it?

 Using RiskIQ Community Edition to look up more granular information about the domain shows that it first started seeing traffic on February 2nd of this year and has been on a single IP address (220.127.116.11) for the entirety of its existence.
-The threat actors behind this simple fake dating page garnered and maintained such a high volume of traffic in such a short amount of time via a couple of tactics.
+The cyber threat actors behind this simple fake dating page garnered and maintained such a high volume of traffic in such a short amount of time via a couple of tactics.

 One method, which is described in this blog post, is an adware campaign pushing browsers to fingta.com, inserting hyperlinks, injecting ad banners, and other behaviors designed to generate revenue by driving traffic to the provocative content at fingta.com.